TITUS-EVD/gallery-framework/README.md

 1) Make sure the framework is built.

-2) Source the setup script: `source UserDev/EventDisplay/setup_evd.sh`
+2) Make sure you have a working Python environment with `PyQt5`

-3) make from the UserDev/EventDisplay/ area: `make -j`
+3) Go to the `UserDev/EventDisplay/python` directory

-4) Run with `evd.py /path/to/art-root-file.root`.
-Add option `-s` to use the SBND geometry.
-Add option `-i` to use the ICARUS geometry.
+4) Run with `evd.py /path/to/art-root-file.root`

-If you have already built the evd, you can set it up by simply running `source config/setup_evd.sh`
+(planned, coming soon) Install TITUS Python library: From `UserDev/EventDisplay/python`, do `pip install .`.
+Now you can write your own `evd.py` or copy the example and run from anywhere